Nilanth/hashnode-blogs-backup/cl6ax3tum0ghxy6nv7q2o7j1y.md

 ### Highlights

 1. Adds static typing to Laravel to improve developer
-2. productivity and code quality.
+2. Productivity and code quality.
 3. Supports most of Laravel's magic methods.
 4. Discovers bugs in your code.